President Trump To Nominate Chad Wolf As Permanent Homeland Secretary

-President Donald Trump nominated Chad Wolf to be the permanent Secretary of the Department of Homeland Security.
+President Donald Trump says he will nominate Chad Wolf to be the permanent Secretary of the Department of Homeland Security.
 Wolf has been the department's acting secretary since November.

 DHS called the ruling "baseless and baffling."

-Note: Correction: A previous version of this story incorrectly said the president had nominated Chad Wolf.
-This story has been updated.